Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Introduction

 Systematic studies of fission probabilities~\cite{Perez2020,Kean2019,rodriguez2014} and fragment yields~\cite{Hirose2017,Vermeulen2020,Ramos2019,Ramos2023} as function of $E^{\ast}$ for various compound nuclei across the nuclear chart are fundamental to constrain theory, including model ingredients such as level densities, barrier heights, and the role of shell effects.
 Provided that the fissioning system and its excitation energy can be measured event-by-event, multi-nucleon transfer induced reactions are ideal to that goal, since several systems can be studied in a single experiment~\cite{Caamano2013,rodriguez2014,Ramos2019,Ramos2020,Kean2019,Vermeulen2020}.

 Traditionally, isotopic yields have been measured using thermal neutron-induced fission reactions in setups such as the Lohengrin spectrometer \cite{LANG198034, SCHMITT198421}.
 However, such methods often suffer from limited resolution in fission fragment charge identification, restricting access to isotopic yields only for the light fission fragment.
 The challenges are even greater with non-thermal neutron beams, due to a significant reduction in the available neutron flux and a decreased fission rates.
-Recent experimental programs employing fast neutron beams \cite{MEIERBACHTOL201559, Falstaff2025} aimed to address these challenges by measuring fission fragment yields as a function of neutron energy.
+Recent experimental programs employ fast neutron beams \cite{MEIERBACHTOL201559, Falstaff2025} to address these challenges by measuring fission fragment yields as a function of neutron energy.
 Alternatively, cumulative fission fragment yields have been measured via activation technique combined with high-resolution $\gamma$-ray spectroscopy following irradiation at different incident neutron energies~\cite{gooden2016, gooden2024, tonchev2025}.

-In the last decades, elemental and later isotopic yields with high resolution have been measured using Coulomb-excitation reactions in inverse kinematics with fast radioactive beams at GSI using the FRS spectrometer and SOFIA~\cite{schmidt2000, chatillon2020, pellereau2017accurate}.
+In the last decades, elemental and later isotopic yields with high resolution have been measured using Coulomb-excitation reactions in inverse kinematics with fast radioactive beams at GSI using the FRS spectrometer and SOFIA setup~\cite{schmidt2000, chatillon2020, pellereau2017accurate}.
 While this method provides unique access to a wide range of systems, the excitation energy of the fissioning nucleus cannot be determined on an event-by-event basis.
 Alternatively, in multi-nucleon transfer reactions at energies around the Coulomb barrier, the fissioning system is produced as a heavy partner, and its properties such as mass, atomic number, and excitation energy can be inferred from the measurement of the complementary, light partner.
 In Refs~\cite{Leguillon2016,Hirose2017,Kean2019,Vermeulen2020}, multi-nucleon transfer in a direct-kinematics framework were employed to identify the fissioning system and to extract its excitation energy.
-However, in direct kinematics, complete isotopic identification of the fission fragments cannot be achieved.
+However, in direct kinematics, complete isotopic identification of the fission fragments cannot be achieved due to the very limited velocity of the fission fragments.